SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 This way, the envisioned Solid ecosystem is presented as a document-centric ecosystem where interoperability is based on integration of the available documents by applications in the network and user control is maintained on the document level through the management of permissions.
-This interpretation of the ecosystem is supported by the current version of the Solid specification [TODO::cite]() through the introduction of *slash semantics*, where the hierarchical relationships between documents and their parent container is defined through the slash (/) characters in their URIs.
+This interpretation of the ecosystem is supported by the current version of the Solid specification [](cite:cites Solid_protocol) through the introduction of *slash semantics*, where the hierarchical relationships between documents and their parent container is defined through the slash (/) characters in their URIs.